-Most families in the UK rely on front-loading washing machines because this appliance requires less and water and energy than top-loaders.
+Most families in the UK rely on front-loading washers because this appliance requires less water and energy than top-loaders.
 However, they also tend to develop mould and nasty smells, due to their many compartments.
 Usually, there is a manual that explains how to clean your washing machine drum properly and remove those nasty smells without causing damages.

 Now, let’s move on to how to clean a smelly washing machine with the help of vinegar and baking soda.